Embracing Intentions: A Guide to Meaningful Living

 An intention might be: “Lead with clarity and trust in every conversation.”

-The goal gives direction.
-The intention gives integrity.
+The goal provides direction.
+The intention offers integrity.
 When intention leads, goals become expressions of who you are—not tests of your worth.

 A Simple December Exercise: Choosing What Guides You